-While this shows up for everyone at some stage, this can be particularly challenging for those who are following their own goals and passions with no set timelines, including entrepreneurs, writers and artists, or even athletes.
-After all, it is a lot easier to get started on tasks when you have a deadline, as per a typical employment situation, than it is when you are not accountable to anyone.
+While this shows up for everyone at some stage, this can be particularly challenging for those with no set timelines, including entrepreneurs, writers/artists, and athletes.
+After all, it is a lot easier to get started on tasks when you have a deadline, as per a typical employment situation or that fun run you entered in three months time, than it is when you are not accountable to anyone or a timeframe.

-There are times when you actually do need a rest and take time out, or you maybe heading down the wrong path of action, as evidenced by your intuition of something not feeling right, but then there are other times, when you KNOW that you are avoiding doing something.
+There are times when you actually do need a rest and take time out, or you maybe heading down the wrong path of action as evidenced by your results, but then there are other times, when you KNOW that you are avoiding doing something.

-While I am a big fan of self-reflection and getting to the bottom of things, too much time spent on this can be a distraction and a form of procrastination, and can waste valuable time that could be used taking action.
+While I am a big fan of self-reflection and examining your results, too much time can be a distraction and a form of procrastination.

-The best remedy for lack of motivation, feeling stuck and procrastination is ACTION.
-No matter how small.
-Sometimes you just have to start.
+When you are in the symptoms of egoic resistance (e.g. lack motivation, stuckness, fear, procrastination, etc.), ACTION (towards your goal) – no matter how small – it the best way to move through it.
 You need to get that energy moving, build momentum, and then the rest will follow.
-We’ve all had that experience when we have contemplated a training session and as we got started, the session took care of itself and we felt awesome afterwards!
+We’ve all had that experience when we have contemplated a training session and once we put on our exercise gear and got started, the session took care of itself and we felt awesome afterwards!

 Something as small as making that one phone call, writing that one sentence, or arranging that one meeting, is all that it takes to get the ball rolling again.
 The more unmotivated you feel, the smaller you may need to break the steps down, even if you do think this is ridiculous.